SaskaPetrovic/To-Do-Quest-Enhanced/README.md

 𖹭 Track your level, stats, and progression on the main dashboard.

-𖹭 Check weekly goals and current quest progress in the Activity tab.
+𖹭 View weekly goals and your current quest count in the Activity tab.

-𖹭 Browse predefined quests or create your own with custom checkpoints. 𖹭 Accept quests, complete them, and watch your stats grow.
+𖹭 Browse predefined quests or create your own with custom checkpoints.

+𖹭 Accept quests, complete them, and watch your stats grow.

 𖹭 View your unlocked achievements and progress toward new milestones.